incrementalcapitalist/alphavantage-lightweight-chart/README.md

 ## Overview

 This app is designed for trend and momentum traders.
 It uses Heikin-Ashi candles to help spot trends.
-Eventually, Basic Technical Analysis will be an AI-enhanced tool designed to reduce unforced errors in analyzing securities.
+Eventually, Essential Technical Analysis will be an AI-enhanced tool designed to reduce unforced errors in analyzing securities.
 Presently, it allows users to easily fetch and display real-time stock quotes using the Alpha Vantage API, with added features for historical data visualization and secure authentication.

 ## Features